 newOption.

-When the internal slot [[\state]] of a PaymentRequest
+When the internal slot [[\state]] of a PaymentRequest object is set to

 interactive, the user agent will trigger the following algorithms based